Close icon

 Trainees on the DECPsy programme are provided with a broad range of professional placement experiences working with children and young people across a variety of settings and contexts.
 The research component enables trainees to gain in-depth knowledge in their area of interest.

 The number of funded places is finalised ahead of each annual intake.
-There will be a number of funded places available for academic year 2024/25 and updates on funded places will be provided via the How to Apply page.
+Updates on funded places will be provided via the How to Apply page.

 Applicants identified their funding preferences in advance (HSE or NEPS or both) and then successful applicants were assigned funding based on merit (performance at interview).